thoughtbot/clearance/README.md

 ### Password Resets

 When a user resets their password, Clearance delivers them an email.

 By default, the password reset token expires in 15 minutes.
-You can change the time limit by passing in an `ActiveSupport::Duration`.
-You should also change the `mailer_sender` default, used in the email's "from" header:
+You can change the time limit by passing in an `ActiveSupport::Duration` to `config.password_reset_time_limit`.

+You should also change the `mailer_sender` default, which used in the email's "from" header:

 ```ruby
 Clearance.configure do |config|